HassanAliKadhem/hassanalikadhem/README.md

 ### Hi there 👋

 I am a highly motivated developer.
-I teach at 🇧🇭 Bahrain polytechnic and i'm also a student at Reboot01 coding institute. i like using Dart, Flutter, Typescript, C#, Java and Go you can contact me through mey email hassanali92.ha@gmail.com
+I teach at 🇧🇭 Bahrain polytechnic and i'm also a student at Reboot01 coding institute. i like using Dart, Flutter, Typescript, C#, Java and Go you can contact me through my email hassanali92.ha@gmail.com

 - 🔭 I’m currently working on my Typing Practice game and a Freshrss mobile client